Josie Cockram

 Course Lead, MA Fine Art (Online)

-Previously, Josie worked in Cornwall at CAST in Helston, Cornwall, where she produced the Groundwork programme with Director Teresa Gleadowe.
-Groundwork was a three year project, bringing exceptional international art and artists to Cornwall and culminating in a five month season of exhibitions and events in 2018.
-With an emphasis on moving image, sound and performance, the programme presented new commissions and acclaimed works by artists including Steve McQueen, Francis Alÿs and Tacita Dean.
-Falmouth University worked in partnership with CAST to host Groundwork exhibitions and events.
+In Cornwall, Josie worked at CAST in Helston, Cornwall, to coordinate and produce the Groundwork programme with Director Teresa Gleadowe.
+A three year project, Groundwork brought exceptional international art and artists to the region, culminating in a five month season of critically acclaimed exhibitions and events in 2018.
+With an emphasis on moving image, sound and performance, the programme presented new commissions and celebrated works by artists including Steve McQueen, Francis Alÿs and Tacita Dean.

-Josie has worked in the contemporary art world in a number of roles, including evaluating public projects on a freelance basis.
-And recently, she joined the Board of Directors for Skylark.fm, a unique FM radio station for Dartmoor that gives voice to the landscape.
+Josie’s professional experience includes evaluating contemporary art projects for funding reports on a freelance basis.
+And she is a researcher on the Board of Directors for Skylark.fm, a unique FM radio station for Dartmoor that gives voice to the landscape, founded by Lucinda Guy.

 External Links